 A beef fondue is small pieces of beef and vegetable and cooked in hot oil.

 The first documented occurrence was in America, by Konrad Egli at the Chalet Swiss Restaurant in New York in 1956.

 The practice is sometimes attributed by food writers to vineyard workers in Bourgogne, France, though it’s doubtful that they were the only farm workers ever to cook food in this fashion.

 Once the cheese is melted, or the oil is hot enough to cook, keep the heat low.

 Too many accidents happen with fondues and spoil a pleasant evening.
 Fondue safely.

 Some people, even those in the restaurant trade, say to avoid chilled drinks when having fondue.
 They believe that cold liquids can cause the melted cheese to sink in your stomach, causing indigestion.

-Fondue was very "in" in North America and in the UK in the 1960s and 70s.
-Even Kraft got on the Fondue band waggon, with its recipes for Fondues made from melted Velveeta Cheese.
-After those years, Fondue slid into a period where it was seen as "naff".
-Now (2004), it is no longer seen as "naff", but not really in vogue again, either.
+Fondue was very “in” in North America and in the UK in the 1960s and 70s.
+Even Kraft got on the fondue band waggon, with its recipes for fondues made from melted Velveeta Cheese.
+After those years, fondue slid into a period where it was seen as “naff”.
+By the start of the 2000s, it is no longer completely seen as “naff”, but not really in vogue again, either.

 Literature & Lore

 A fondue account from: Jean Anthelme Brillat-Savarin in The Physiology of Taste, Project Gutenberg, Apr 2004.
 First published Dec 1825.